 “It’s great,” said Jane, wanting to change the subject.

 “Yeah,” Mike managed to say.
 “That’s great.
 Really.
 Yeah.”

 They had a good year after that.
 Mike still screamed in his sleep, but his band had renewed him with purpose.
 He wrote songs and tested them on Jane.
 She had no ear for gothic industrial but took a sincere interest, which Mike misread as condescension.
 He cursed her for patronizing him; she took it on the chin with grace.
 He enjoyed playing for her anyway.

 And for the first time since his return from the shadow, Jane dared to feel optimistic.
 At mealtimes they talked and even laughed, carrying discussions beyond the usual banalities.
 In February his band got a raise and played more hours.
 In early August (the second anniversary of his escape from the Upside Down), they took a vacation to the Oregon coast.
 Jane would look back on the summer of 1992 as the last time she knew true happiness with Mike Wheeler.

 October was a regressive turn.
 Terror and angst overwhelmed him again.
 His nightmares became even more virulent, and in the third week of January he had an anxiety meltdown.
 They were eating lunch, when halfway through his sandwich he began shaking and sobbing for no discernible reason.
 She tried calming him in vain.
-He often relived his shadow torments, but this was worse than the usual panic attacks.
+He often relived his shadow torments, but this was worse than the usual panic.
 She gave him a sedative that his doctor had prescribed for emergencies, and then walked him to bed where he collapsed.